1 November 2017

 "Ayres relishes the visual effects of the grain from an ash woodblock and slow layering of colour, printed ‘wet on dry’, all laid onto the feathery texture of Japanese Unryushi paper.
 For each of these new prints, certain blocks were carved back, leaving only the raised shape to be printed; for other elements, pieces were carved as independent units that were then locked together like a jigsaw for printing."
 David Cleaton-Roberts

 20 March 2017

 For a new series of interviews on contemporary and historical art, produced and published by Art in Print (artinprint.org) Paul Coldwell, Professor in Fine Art at the University of the Arts London, interviewed Alan Cristea in July 2016.

 Artist Paul Winstanley speaks to historian, writer and broadcaster Charlotte Mullins about his new body of paintings and prints that depict the interiors of British art schools.

-During the summer months of 2011 and 2012 Paul Winstanley travelled throughout England, Scotland and Wales photographing unpopulated art school studios, including the iconic Mackintosh Building, Glasgow School of Art, that was later severely damaged by fire in 2014.
-The imagery, selected from over 200 photographs, provided the source material for this new series of work.
+During the summer months of 2011 and 2012 Paul Winstanley travelled throughout England, Scotland and Wales photographing unpopulated art school studios.
+The imagery provided the source material for this new series of work.

 10 October 2008